 - Does it matter which primer I use?

 - Yes!
 Talk to the sales associate at your local paint store.
-Our local Benjamin Moore paint store associate actually recommended a different primer to use on all of our wood trim, which I opted against because it had VOCs.
+Our local Benjamin Moore paint store associate actually recommended a different primer to use on all of our wood trim, which I opted against because it had high levels of VOCs.
 This was a personal decision for us, but with little children in the house and as I have been pregnant each time I painted these rooms I had to do what was best for my own health and my family’s.
-Weighing the risks, we chose to use Zinsser’s Bullseye 1-2-3 on our cabinets and wood trim (Smart Prime is no longer available which was our first choice.)
+Weighing the risks, we chose to use Zinsser’s Bullseye 1-2-3 which is low VOC on our cabinets and wood trim (Smart Prime is no longer available which was our first choice.)

 - What grit sandpaper should I use on my wood?